Clubbing is changes in the areas under and around the toenails and fingernails that occur with some disorders. The nails may also show changes.

 Other causes of clubbing:

-If you notice clubbing, call your health care provider.
+If you notice clubbing, contact your health care provider.

 A person with clubbing often has symptoms of another condition.
 Diagnosing that condition is based on: